No matter how much you’re trying not to get that crisp white linen dirty, accidents happen most of the time – even in the comforts of our bed.

 Removing Fresh Blood Out of a Mattress

-Tip: After cleaning, we recommend entirely drying the mattress before putting on new sheets.
+After cleaning, we recommend entirely drying the mattress before putting on new sheets.
 A damp mattress may cause moulds or mildew problems later on.
 To ensure that the mattress is dried enough,

-How to remove fresh blood from mattress with cold water?
+remove fresh blood Using cold water

-- Start by simply dabbing the blood stain with a cloth dipped in cold water until it disappears.
+- Start by dabbing the blood stain with a cloth dipped in cold water until it disappears.

 - Dabbing will help you carefully lift the bloodstain from the mattress to the cleaning cloth.